In this tutorial, we will learn about how to create a program in C that prints the content of any given file

 }

-The above program was written under Code::Blocks IDE, therefore after successful build and run, here is the
+The above program was written in the Code::Blocks IDE; therefore, after a successful build and run, following is the sample run.

 Program Explained